interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 3. Optional: If an *OldVault* has changed its mind or can't find a *NewVault* to replace it, it can call the :ref:`withdrawReplaceRequest` function to invalidate its request.
 If the request is already accepted (step 4), then this function cannot be invoked.

-4. A new candidate Vault (*NewVault*), commits to executing the replacement by locking up the necessary DOT collateral to back the to-be-transferred BTC (according to the ``SecureCollateralThreshold``) by calling the :ref:`acceptReplace` function..
+4. A new candidate vault (*NewVault*), commits to executing the replacement by locking up the necessary DOT collateral to back the to-be-transferred BTC (according to the ``SecureCollateralThreshold``) by calling the :ref:`acceptReplace` function..

 5. Within a pre-defined delay, *OldVault* must release the BTC on Bitcoin to *NewVault*'s BTC address, and submit a valid transaction inclusion proof by calling the :ref:`executeReplace` function (call to ``verifyTransactionInclusion`` in :ref:`btc-relay`).
 If *OldVault* releases the BTC to *NewVault* correctly and submits the transaction inclusion proof to Replace module on time, *OldVault*'s DOT collateral is released - *NewVault* has now replaced *OldVault*.